 Aug 12, 2021 By Team YoungWonks *

-What are the key edtech (education technology) trends of 2021?
+What are the key edtech (education technology) trends of 2022?
 The edtech industry has only grown from strength to strength in recent years even as the edtech market has seen remarkable expansion.
-The year 2020 and the Covid19 pandemic may have made elearning and distance learning the norm but it is not the only educational technology trend to have emerged since then.
+The years 2020 and 2021 saw elearning and distance learning become the norm but it is not the only educational technology trend to have emerged since then.
 In this blog, we shall take a look at the major edtech trends this year.

 Let us take a look at them in the alphabetical order.